voxpelli/node-vptweestream-demo/README.md

 **OAuth**-credentials: To get them register a Twitter app on https://dev.twitter.com/apps and when you've done so you can get a token for yourself from the configuration page.

+Note: You can only use the same OAuth credentials in one livestream at a time.
+Twitter will close all existing connections on a new connection.
+It's a feature.

 Then in lib/config.js change:

 ```javascript